The gravel Col des Lessières is one of the highest roads of Europe

 Col des Lessières is a high mountain pass at an elevation of 2.936m (9,632ft) above the sea level located in the Tarentaise Valley, in the Savoie department of southeastern France.
-It's one of the highest mountain roads of Europe.
+It's one of the highest roads of Europe.

 Pic: Bram van Gelder